Text Size: A A

 Rate Request

-On September 27, customers received legal notice of Versant Power's request to change distribution rates beginning in the summer of 2023.
+On March 1, Versant Power mailed legal notice to customers regarding our request to change distribution rates in 2025.
 We want to share some information with you about the request and why we’ve made it.

 PaperElectric Bill Impact

 For the average residential customer using 500 kilowatt-hours per month, this would mean an increase of about $12 per month.
-For a customer using 750 kwh, it would result in a $17-18 increase, and for 1,000 kwh, an increase of about $24.
+For a customer using 750 kwh, it would result in an $18 increase, and for 1,000 kwh, an increase of about $25.

 • There are a total of five rates that make up customer electric bills.